It’s easy to see Sony is on a winner with its NEX series. Likewise, the fan mail for the SLT DSLR range is growing.

 The main downer for me is the reflex viewfinder, bringing an eye level view of the subject to the photographer, thanks to the fixed semi transparent mirror that shares the light path with the CMOS sensor.
 For me, the view is murky and imprecise.
 Due to this shared arrangement, there is a light loss, believed to be about one half of an f stop; how this is achieved is not explained by Sony … perhaps the f numbers are fiddled with!

 But there are plenty of things to enjoy: the camera uses phase-detection AF continuously — for stills and video shooting.
 Most times, this is faster than contrast detection, used by compact and mirrorless interchangeable lens cameras.
-If you want to delve further, there is an excellent Wikipedia article on the system.
+If you want to delve further, there is an.
 The camera was supplied with the f3.5/18-55mm kit lens.

 A big plus, right off, is the look and feel of the A37: looks just like a DSLR: ‘cos it is one!